 - You don’t have to hard code the URL strings, which need to be updated everywhere anytime this route changed

 - You don’t have to check which ENV the app is in in order to get an accurate URL.
-Eg:
+Example:

 if Rails.env == "development" url = "http://localhost:3000/users" elsif Rails.env == "testing" url = "http://stagingapp.io/users" else url = "http://productionapp.io/users" end

-But what if you need to access a dynamic URL path, where an ID is passed to the URL for identifying a specific user?
-Well you can pass an argument to the helper like so:
+But what if you need to access a dynamic URL path, where an ID is passed to the URL for identifying a specific user in your application?
+In this case you can pass an argument to the helper like so:

 This is all covered in the Rails routing guide, but I ran into a situation where:

-- I needed to send a dynamic route to a third party system so they could pass call it with any ID they wanted, anytime.
+- I needed to send a dynamic route to a third party system so they could call with any with any ID they wanted.

 - It needed to still not be hard coded and be different based on environment.